Health and Wellbeing in Developmental Disabilities

 Donald (Donnie) Maclean has been president on the board of People First Nova Scotia, been in local People First chapter for 29 years, and has been in Special Olympics for 29 years.
 Donnie is a disability advocate and motivated speaker.
 He has has lived on his own for 36 years, residing in the the town of Middleton, Nova Scotia since 1993.
 Donnie has received recognition rewards for every 5 years of participation in people first and has received medals for his achievements in special Olympics.
 Donnie participates in parades promoting his chapter for people first and sits on the regional advisory council for the province of Nova Scotia since 2025.
 Donnie visited the premier of Nova Scotia a few years ago and advocated for the 5-year road map and spoke about how disappointed he was that they were not keeping to their promise.

-Moderated by: Heidi Mallett
+Heidi Mallett

-Moderated by: Heidi Mallett
+Heidi Mallett (moderator)

 Self-Advocate Instructor